-In the days prior to From Here To Eternity, Frank Sinatra's popularity was waning and this private eye show was an attempt to remedy that.
-In it, Frank played ROCKY FORTUNE, a "footloose and fancy-free young man," frequently unemployed, who took numerous, adventurous odd jobs.
-It was a relatively undistinguished series; definitely a "B grade" radio series, saved by Sinatra's charm and a tongue-in-cheek approach.
+In the days prior to From Here To Eternity, Frank Sinatra's popularity was waning and this short-lived private eye radio show was an attempt to remedy that.
+Frank played ROCKY FORTUNE, a "footloose and fancy-free young man," frequently unemployed, who took numerous, adventurous odd jobs.
+It was a relatively undistinguished series; definitely "B grade," saved only by Sinatra's charm and a tongue-in-cheek approach.

 Employed or not, Rocky (whose real name was "Rocko Fortunato") possesed a variety of skills.
 During the course of the series, he worked as a process server, museum tour guide, cabbie, bodyguard, chauffeur, truck driver, social director for a Catskills resort and a carny.
 He could also fake enough bass to play at weddings and bar-mitzvahs.
 For most of the series, Rocky received his job assignments from the Gridley Employment Agency, usually referred to as just "the agency".

 The only recurring character, throughout the series, besides Rocky himself, is the long-suffering Sergeant Hamilton J. Finger -- a solid, although not-too-bright cop who works out of what is frequently referred to as "the Irish clubhouse," who seemed to be constantly running into Rocky, whether he wanted to or not.